 - Employees must seek medical treatment for work related injuries they receive by contacting a designated first aider.
-Upon returning from treatment they must report the incident to their supervisor. - Employees must ensure that any accident or injury treatment is properly recorded in the Accident Book. - Employees must notify management of any incident in which damage is caused to property.
+Upon returning from treatment, they must report the incident to their line manager. - Employees must ensure that any accident or injury treatment is properly recorded in the Accident Book. - Employees must notify their line manager of any incident in which damage is caused to property.